Kayinnasaki/kayin.moe-article-pages/01.writing/lunacid/item.md

 Lunacid isn't like that.
 Are you the type of nerd who [tool tip="By the way, I don't have the time to go into this, but the soundtrack is a BOP.
 Kira can really do anything, can't they?"]listens to a song[/tool] and the only thing you can do is think about what you would do with it, what a game you'd make would do it with?
 What the characters you create would be doing as it played?
 Where you basically take complete ownership of the work, [/tool]breaking it down to mold around your own creative interests?[tool tip="No???
 Just me?? 😰"]

 Lunacid does that, and with every FromSoftware game.
 It visually references them, it pays homage to them, and it styles itself after them, but it *does not* play like them.
 Lunacid had more in common in how it treats it's influences with **I Wanna be the Guy** than anything else.
-A collection of things someone loves, sharing them with confidence and conviction.
+A collection of things someone loves, sharedrin with confidence and conviction.

 # What Lunacid ACTUALLY is